 Your Recovery after Migraine Surgery:

 Surgery can take between 1 and 5 hours depending on the number of trigger sites.
-Most patients can go home the same day or stay in the hospital overnight. .
-Small drains are removed 1 or 4 days after the operation.
-Some discomfort is normal after surgery and patients may get a migraine ; however, there is usually not much pain at the surgical site.
+Most patients can go home the same day or stay in the hospital overnight.
+Small drains are removed 1 to 4 days after the operation.
+Some discomfort is normal after surgery and patients may get a migraine; however, there is usually not much pain at the surgical site.
 When you are discharged, you will be given prescriptions for medication that will keep you more comfortable.
 You may shower the next day.
 Most patients return to work after 1 or 2 weeks, but plan on limiting physical activity,and restrict exercise for at least 3 weeks.

 It is important to remember that you may still have some headaches after surgery, but they should be much less frequent and nowhere near as intense as the migraines you had before.